Best shoes for Peloton and indoor cycling 2025: Keep those pedals spinning with the best cycling footwear

 The benefits of wearing cycling shoes

-As we’ve heard, the best exercise bikes and best shoes for Peloton use a clip-in system to secure the foot, which keeps them in place and helps weight distribution during sprints and uphill climbs.
+Pretty much all premium bikes, including of course Peloton, and all top-of-the-range bike shoes use a clip-in system to secure the foot.
+This keeps them firmly in place and also helps weight distribution during sprints and uphill climbs.
 Experts say this provides a much better foot-pedal connection, particularly during the push-pull phases of your cadence (the number of revolutions per minute your pedal makes).

 Put simply, being clipped into your pedals will help you feel more ‘at one’ with your bike because your feet are less likely to slip off as you pedal or shift your weight around.
 Being clipped in allows you to move more fluidly as your pedals and cranks become an extension of your body.